 I have always desired to push my students in their thinking about texts.
 While we do focus on comprehension questions, both literal and inferential, I love to have students do a little bit of their own question development that requires them to think more critically about what they are reading.
-So, I created some open ended question prompt cards for reading comprehension (I don't know what else to call them, quite honestly!)
+So, I created some open ended reading response question prompt cards for reading comprehension (I don't know what else to call them, quite honestly!)

 I always keep these cards handy in my guided reading basket, and I pull them out often.
 The great thing about them is that you can use them for 3rd graders who have a basic understanding of the story and are working on basic levels of reading comprehension, and you can also use them with middle school students who are ready to take their thinking up a notch.